Jordan Christopher

 Jordan Christopher (October 23, 1940 – January 21, 1996) was an American actor and singer.
-He was the lead singer of The Wild Ones, who recorded the original version of the rock classic "Wild Thing" after Christopher had left the band.
+He was the lead singer of the Wild Ones, who recorded the original version of the rock classic "Wild Thing" after Christopher had left the band.

 Early life

 Born in Youngstown, Ohio, to Macedonian immigrants Eli and Dorothy Zankoff, he moved at an early age to Akron, where his father ran a downtown bar.

 Career

 Music

-Christopher became interested in singing with the rise of rock & roll, spending much of his time at the music clubs in Akron's black neighborhoods.
-He formed a doo-wop group called the Fascinations, who released unsuccessful singles on several small labels in the early 1960s.
+Christopher became interested in singing with the rise of rock and roll, spending much of his time at the music clubs in Akron's black neighborhoods.
+He formed a doo-wop group called the Fascinations, which released unsuccessful singles on several small labels in the early 1960s.

-Christopher's break came when he joined The Wild Ones, the house band at New York's Peppermint Lounge, as singer and guitarist.
-After a residency at the Peppermint Lounge of eight months, The Wild Ones were hired to play at Arthur, the Manhattan discothèque operated by Sybil Williams, then recently divorced from actor Richard Burton.
-Within a month of meeting, Christopher and Williams – eleven years his senior – began dating and married in 1966.
+Christopher's break came when he joined the Wild Ones, the house band at New York's Peppermint Lounge, as singer and guitarist.
+After a residency at the Peppermint Lounge of eight months, the Wild Ones were hired to play at Arthur, the Manhattan discothèque operated by Sybil Williams, then recently divorced from actor Richard Burton.
+Within a month of meeting at an audition for the nightclub, Christopher and Williams began dating and married in June 1965.

-Thanks to the publicity Williams received as the ex-wife of Richard Burton, there was great interest in Arthur, and The Wild Ones were able to secure a recording contract with United Artists Records, releasing an album, The Arthur Sound.
+Thanks to the publicity Williams received as the ex-wife of Richard Burton, there was great interest in Arthur, and the Wild Ones were able to secure a recording contract with United Artists Records, releasing an album, The Arthur Sound.
 However, Christopher left the band shortly after its release to develop an acting career.
 Producer Gerry Granahan later commissioned Brill Building songwriter Chip Taylor to write a song specifically for the band.
 "Wild Thing" – sung by the band's new lead vocalist, Chuck Alden, not Christopher – was the result.